Lex2Sent: A bagging approach to unsupervised sentiment analysis: Evaluation

-Higher unsupervised classification rates reduce the effort necessary to label a training corpus for supervised models.
-Even if there are not enough resources to ensure the correct labeling of the predicted labels by hand, our results show that the classification rate can be preserved by training a supervised model on the labels resulting from its unsupervised analysis.
-Using the train-test-split of each dataset, we train a FastText model (with default parameters) on the labels resulting from a WKWSCI-based Lex2Sent with a fixed threshold $0$.
-This model reaches average classification rates of $78.40\%$, $73.16\%$ and $72.89\%$ respectively, which are each within a range of $3.67$ percentage points of the Lex2Sent classification rates and higher than the ones resulting from traditional lexica.
-This preserving effect enables us to label large datasets more effectively in situations, in which no labeled training set can be manually created.

-As Lex2Sent requires training to accurately represent words with embeddings, it is important to determine how large a corpus needs to be for it to outperform traditional lexica.
-To analyze this, we evaluate Lex2Sent for subsamples of each dataset.
+As Lex2Sent requires training to accurately represent words with embeddings, it is important to determine how large a corpus needs to be for it to provide sufficient results.
+To analyze this, we evaluate Lex2Sent for subsamples of each data set.
 These include 10\%, 25\% or 50\% of the original documents.
-For each percentage, 50 samples are drawn without replacement out of the set of documents for which the WKWSCI-based Lex2Sent is evaluated.
-The results are displayed in \autoref{tabsubset}.

-The classification rates decrease for smaller corpora except for the Airline dataset, in which it is slightly higher when examining only 50\% of the dataset.
-On the iMDb dataset, Lex2Sent outperforms all lexica, even when using just 10\%, so 2,500 documents.
-On the Amazon- and Airline datasets however, the classification rate of Lex2Sent decreases to a larger extend for smaller subcorpora.
-This might be caused by long documents in the iMDb dataset -- on average, each document is 120 words long, while the average document in the Amazon dataset is only 86 words long.
-This indicates that smaller datasets may still be usable for Lex2Sent if the documents themselves are long enough to train accurate embeddings.
+The results of 50 repetitions are displayed in \autoref{tabsubset}.
+The classification rates decrease for smaller corpora except for the Airline data set, in which it is slightly higher when examining only 50\% of the data set.
+On the iMDb data set, Lex2Sent outperforms all lexica, even when using just 10\% of all documents.
+On the Airline and Amazon data sets, the classification rate of Lex2Sent decreases to a larger extend for smaller subcorpora.
+This is likely caused by the short documents in these data set and indicates that it is meaningful to use Lex2Sent on smaller data sets if the documents themselves are long enough to train accurate embeddings.